-Curameng pulled a small welcome mat out of a bag, black with tight ribbing, like what you’d see at the entrance to a mall.
-Curameng calls it a “walk off mat.”
+Consider getting a "welcome mat," with tight ribbing, like what you’d see at the entrance to a mall.

 The American Lung Association recommends removing your shoes at home, or at least using floor mats at the door, so you don’t track anything in.

 Particles that have settled outside can get stuck to the bottom of shoes.
 Walking over this mat can help prevent these particles inside the home.

 When the air gets smoky, reduce your exposure as much as possible; stay inside and close the windows and doors to keep smoke out.

 If it seems smoke is still coming in, putting a wet towel at the cracks of the doors and windows can also help.

 Try to keep the air in the home clean.
 Don’t use air fresheners or incense, and don’t fry food, because those release particles can be inhaled.

 If you have central air in your home, you can upgrade the filter in the system to better remove particles from wildfire smoke.

 Remove a hatch on the side of the furnace, pull out the air filter and check.
 Merv 12 is too low.